Congressional staff: History

 In the year 2000, there were approximately 11,692 personal staff, 2,492 committee staff, 274 leadership staff, 5,034 institutional staff, and 3,500 GAO employees, 747 CRS employees, and 232 CBO employees.

 Personal staff

-Budgets for staff were determined by the population of the state; Senators from California, the most populous state, get more money for staff than Senators from Wyoming, the least populous state.
+Budgets for staff are determined by the population of the state; Senators from California, the most populous state, get more money for staff than Senators from Wyoming, the least populous state.
 Members can choose how to distribute staff between their Washington office and their United States congressional district home office or offices.

 Not all offices have the same type of organization, and different titles may be used for substantially similar jobs.
 Common jobs are: